Do you feel like QUITTING CA??

-Failure was UNHEARD OFF, school and college were a breeze.
-I was the ‘BRIGHT STUDENT 'everyone thought would always succeed.
+Failure was unheard of, school and college were a breeze.
+I was the ‘BRIGHT STUDENT 'everyone thought I would always succeed.
 And I did until I hit the May-November CA Final whirlwind.

 I studied over 12 hours a day, sacrificed every fun outing my friends planned & lied to people I was supposed to meet saying I was unwell, in case they thought I was being lame studying those long hours.

 So where was I going wrong?
 I mean what did God want me to do, more than what I had already done?
 Was this a sick way of the universe telling me that I was going to be nothing?
 And that all the years I had invested in this course, right from CPT (1st level CA Final), IPCC (2nd level CA exam) and the 3-year article-ship was all a waste?

 After every attempt and result, I would try and avoid people.
 Those pitiful stares - Beta aabhi tak padh rahe ho? or a 'aree yeh time toh result acha aya tha” or a 'mere buaji k bade bhai ki choti ladki k bete ki hone wali dharam patni pass hogayi' made me want to SCREAM (literally SCREAM....)!!!

 Everyone was moving ahead, my friends were updating statuses about becoming doctors, lawyers, some completing their MBA’s, and even some people a year younger becoming CA’s.
 And here I was, knee-deep in books, stuck, lost, should I????
 Is this for me?????
 Quit?????
 Do I have the energy to do this again?????
 Group 1?
 Group 2?
 Both?
 The same books, with newer amendments, all seemed never-ending.